Teatro das Figuras, Faro / Fri 19 NOV 21h30 Single price 5€ - BUY Performance / 50' / M12 30% Music / 20% Words / 30% Plastic / 20% Enjoyment

 Production: Teatro do Silêncio

-Teatro do Silêncio is funded by República Portuguesa – Cultura / Direcção Geral das Artes, Junta de Freguesia de Carnide
+Teatro do Silêncio is financed by República Portuguesa – Cultura / Direcção-Geral das Artes and by Junta de Freguesia de Carnide

 Miguel Bonneville (b.
 Porto, 1985) introduces us to autobiographical narratives focused on the deconstruction and reconstruction of identity through performance, drawing, photography, video, music and art books.
 He has been showing his work, namely the series Family Project, Miguel Bonneville, and A Importância de Ser (The Importance of Being), in Portugal and abroad since 2003.
 He won the Rede Ex Aequo Award (2015) for his shows Medo e Feminismos, in collaboration with Maria Gil, and The Importance of Being Simone de Beauvoir.